caseykangas/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-contains all data science related coursera coursework
+this repo contains all data science related coursera coursework

-## This is a markdown file